Dallas Divorce attorney

 Property division is almost always final after a divorce.
 However, if you discover that your ex-spouse hid assets, explore your legal options with our help.
 Our experienced trial lawyers are ready to tackle tough challenges for you.

 Child custody and child support may be modified as family circumstances change.
 You may need to petition the family law court for a modification.
-Talk to our Rockwall family law attorneys about your goals.
+Talk to our Dallas family law attorneys about your goals.
 If enforcement becomes a challenge, we can help you pursue relief.

 There are many other divorce arrangements that can be changed after the fact.
 These are called modifications and should be handled by an experienced divorce law.